 - Develop competency-based job descriptions

-- Distribute job postings to preferred and trusted partners as linked, structured data
+- Distribute job postings to education and workforce partners in real time

 The JDX Pilot

 The JDX is being co-designed and pilot tested throughout 2019 with eight pilot partner teams, across seven states and the District of Columbia, to improve job descriptions and share them with their talent sourcing partners.
 Pilot partners were announced via press release in February.

 For the JDX to be successful, we must have a data standard for jobs that represents and reflects the way we approach hiring today.
 Our proposal is the JDX JobSchema+, a standardized way of organizing structured data on the web for jobs.

 We have selected a diverse group of professionals representing employers, HR technology providers, and education and workforce stakeholders to provide recommendations and feedback on the design, data integration, pilot, evaluation, adoption, and future use of the JDX initiative to double check our work and help keep us on track.